Possum: Perfect Protection for Glasses and Hi-end Electronics

 And while the possum eradicators do what little they can to decimate New Zealand's renegade possum population, there is some commercialization as individual companies use the unique properties of the possum.

-As one of the few animals that have a hollow-stemmed fiber possum is ideal as a
+As one of the few animals that have a hollow-stemmed fiber possum is ideal as an insulation when blended with natural wool to create a high-quality yarn.

 Add to that the fact that good possum pelts are unquestioningly beautiful furs that rival mink and it becomes easy to see why some people make a living from New Zealand's feral possum.